department-for-transport/coffee-and-coding/event_template.md

 Please note, the session will start __10 minutes__ later than the scheduled start time, this is to allow time for setting up.

-## Live Stream
+## Skype Meeting

-Watch the stream here: __Link will be updated before the event__

-The stream will be available live and you will be able to ask questions via the YouTube stream chat (use __Chrome__, not Internet Explorer).
-The video will also be available after the presentation.
+Please join the live Skype Meeting if you can't join us in person.
+Remember to mute your microphone unless you want to ask a question.
+You can also ask questions in the Skype chat.
+The live stream will be recorded and uploaded to our YouTube account after the session.
+Links to the recordings will only be made availble internally on our intranet page [here](https://intranet.dft.gov.uk/doc/youtube-live-stream-links-0).

 __Please note that the live stream link must be treated as a government document and should not be shared with unauthorised persons.__ The live stream will record the audio and the presenter's screen, but no video of the room.